-- 1. Develop a Long Range Financial Plan - 2.
-Establish an Employee Facing Human Resource and Finance Employee Portal - 3.
-Enhance the Capital Investment Plan - 4.
-Successful Completion of Triennial Review
+- 1. Develop a Long Range Financial Plan

+- 2. Employee Facing Human Resource and Finance Employee Portal

+- 3. Enhance the Capital Investment Plan

 Balanced Budget

 There are 3 methods in which SAMTD can achieve a balanced budget.

 - 1) Revenues Equal Expenses, therefore no change in reserves/fund balance. - 2) Revenues Greater than Expenses, therefore an increase in reserves/fund balance. - 3) Revenues Less than Expenses, therefore a decrease in reserves/fund balance.